Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 ---
-title: Guide: Create A Tabbed Login and Register Page With Blazorise Components In 5 Minutes
+title: Guide: Create A Login and Register Page With Blazorise
-description: This post guides you on how to create a login page using blazorise components.
+description: This blog post guides you on how to create a tabbed login and register page by using blazorise components.
 permalink: /blog/create-a-tabbed-login-form-with-blazorise-components
 canonical: /blog/create-a-tabbed-login-form-with-blazorise-components
 image-url: img/blog/2022-08-09/Create_A_Tabbed_Login_and_Register_Page_In_5_Minutes_In_Blazor_With_Blazorise_Components.png